 Let them rest here at room temperature as you move forward with the following steps.

 Because of the heavy dough manipulation, the pizza dough needs to rest again to loosen the tight gluten strength you just built.
 Resting will help the dough soften slightly, making it easier for you to roll and flatten into the shape you need for the calzones.

 Step 3 – Saute Spinach

 It’s best to work in batches for this step!
 You’ll often find 5-ounce bags of spinach at the grocery store, so make sure you buy two of these for 10 ounces total.
 Cook one bag at a time.

-Heat 1 tablespoon olive oil in a large saute pan over low heat.
+Heat 1 tablespoon olive oil in a large saute pan or skillet over low heat.
 Add 5 ounces of spinach to the pan, and gently cook until it’s slightly wilted but not cooked all the way through, for about 1 or 2 minutes.